 Associate Provosts & VP for Research

 The Office of the Provost is divided into several major functional areas, with an associate provost leading the initiatives of each.
 In addition, while Notre Dame Research is administratively distinct from the provost’s office, the two collaborate extensively, and the provost oversees the activities of both.

 Vice President and Senior Associate Provost for Budget and Planning

 Christine M. Maziar, Professor of Electrical Engineering

 Chris Maziar is the vice president and senior associate provost for budget and planning.
 In this capacity, her major responsibilities include overseeing academic budgeting, serving as the principal data steward for the academy, facilitating all faculty appointments, providing leadership for academic space management, and managing the approval process for changes to Committee on Appointments and Promotions (CAP) documents.
-Maziar also oversees the University Archives, the Office of the Registrar, the Institute for Church Life, and the Center for Social Concerns.
+Maziar also oversees the University Archives, the Office of the Registrar, and the Institute for Church Life.

 Vice President and Associate Provost for Faculty Affairs

 Maura A. Ryan, John Cardinal O’Hara, C.S.C., Associate Professor of Christian Ethics

 Maura Ryan is the vice president and associate provost for faculty affairs.
 In this capacity, her major responsibilities include overseeing new faculty orientation and faculty training, the evaluation of teaching, and the University’s processes for responding to faculty appeals and grievances, and to allegations of faculty misconduct.
-Ryan also acts as the point person with the University’s regional accrediting body and provides leadership for online learning initiatives, the external review cycle, the Dual Career Assistance Program, the Kaneb Center for Teaching and Learning, the DeBartolo Performing Arts Center, the Snite Museum, and the Notre Dame Center for Arts & Culture.
+Ryan also acts as the point person with the University’s regional accrediting body and provides leadership for the external review cycle, the Dual Career Assistance Program, the DeBartolo Performing Arts Center, the Snite Museum, and the Notre Dame Center for Arts & Culture.

 Vice President and Associate Provost and Dean of the Graduate School